-Twins Lars and Sven Bender have retired from professional football at the age of 32 following the end of the current Bundesliga campaign, after deciding not to renew their contracts at Bayer Leverkusen.
+Twins Lars and Sven Bender will feature for ninth-tier TSV Brannenburg after calling time on their top-level careers at the age of 32, having decided not to renew their contracts at Bayer Leverkusen.

 In a joint statement released by the pair back in December, they cited health reasons behind their decision to call time on their playing days.